Halibut Fishing: Catching Monsters From The Beach!

 Find the structure… and the sand… together

+The best spots to catch halibut from shore are where sand meets structure.
 Halibut mainly prey on smaller bait fish like grunion, sardine, anchovy and other similar species.
-With structure like rocks, piers, reefs, and even jetties attracting bait fish and providing perfect ambush opportunities, there’s only one thing missing… the flat sandy bottom.
+Structure like rocks, piers, reefs, and even jetties attract bait fish and provide perfect ambush opportunities.
+Okay… so what about the flat sandy bottom?
 Halibut are flat and they usually sit on the sand or something else relatively flat so they can comfortably and easily blend in.
-For purposes of surf fishing, that something flat, almost 100% of the time, is sand.
+For purposes of surf fishing, that something flat, almost 100% of the time, is sand, but can also be reef shelfs etc.

 Where am I going with this?
 You need to find areas where there’s structure like rocks and reefs that are adjacent to, or have sandy flats within or around them.
 These are the ideal spots that have the potential to turn into honey-hole halibut fishing opportunities.